 Pork neck (pork collar)is a very underrated cut of meat, in my opinion.
+And unfortunately, there are not that many pork neck or collar recipes out there.
 It’s likely because of it’s high fat content, but in reality, it’s the fat that gives it an intensive deep flavor.
 On top of that, the higher amount of fatty parts make it the perfect cut of meat for slow cooking or roasting as it stays very juicy even when cooked for a long time.

-I have several great recipes with pork neck, so let me show you one of the most simple ones today.
-We’re going to be roasting a large cut of pork neck in the oven, along with a base of onions and baby/small potatoes that will serve as the sides.
+I have several great pork neck recipes, so let me show you one of the most simple ones today.
+We’re going to be roasting a large cut of pork neck (collar) in the oven, along with a base of onions and baby/small potatoes that will serve as the sides.

 When baking a large piece of meat you have two choices.
 Leave it intact and bake it low and slow, or make cuts into the meat and fill those with something.
 Bacon is the perfect “stuffing” for the latter method and that’s what I’m going with today.

 1.5-2kg (3-4lbs) piece of pork neck (pork collar)

 3 tbsp soy sauce

 1 tsp pepper

 How To Make Baked Pork Neck Or Pork Collar

 Watch the video or scroll down for step by step instructions: